-Some exterior lamps and the interior lamps turn on briefly at night, or in areas with limited lighting, when a is pressed on the Remote Keyless Entry (RKE) transmitter.
+Some exterior lamps and the interior lamps turn on briefly at night, or in areas with limited lighting, when is pressed on the Remote Keyless Entry (RKE) transmitter.
 When a door is opened, the interior lamps come on if the dome lamp control is in the DOOR position.
 After about 30 seconds the exterior lamps turn off.
-Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing the RKE transmitter a button.
+Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing the RKE transmitter button.

 This feature can be changed.
-See "Vehicle Locator Lights" under Vehicle Personalization ⇔ 152.
+See "Vehicle Locator Lights" under Vehicle Personalization ⇔ 136 interior lamps remain on for a set amount of time, then automatically turn off.